MARKET SNAPSHOT: Stock Market Hits New Round Of Records As Tech Shares Rebound

 Read:Boeing sees big gap in the market for a revamped jetliner--but won't rush in (http://www.marketwatch.com/story/boeing-sees-big-gap-in-the-market-for-a-revamped-jetliner-but-wont-rush-in-2017-06-19)

-Alphabet Inc.'s(GOOGL) Google Inc. announced a four-step plan to fight terror, among them using technology to spot extremist and terror-related videos, in a blog post Sunday (https://blog.google/topics/google-europe/four-steps-were-taking-today-fight-online-terror/).
-The stock rose 2%, participating in the broader tech rally.
+In a blog post Sunday, (https://blog.google/topics/google-europe/four-steps-were-taking-today-fight-online-terror/) (https://blog.google/topics/google-europe/four-steps-were-taking-today-fight-online-terror/) Alphabet Inc.'s(GOOGL) Google Inc. announced a four-step plan to fight terror, including the use of technology to spot extremist and terror-related videos.
+The stock rose 1.6%, participating in the broader tech rally.

 Europe inspires: While Asian stocks kicked the week off higher, even more robust gains were seen for European stocks on Monday.
 The French CAC 40 index rose 0.9% after French President Emmanuel Macron's pro-Europe Union party and its centrist ally saw a decisive victory in parliamentary elections (http://www.marketwatch.com/story/macrons-party-on-track-for-dominant-win-in-french-parliament-2017-06-18).
-The Stoxx Europe 600 was up about 0.6%.
+The Stoxx Europe 600 rose 0.9%.

-The FTSE 100 index added 0.5%.
-U.K. officials will be meeting with their Brussels counterparts on Monday to start talks over Britain leaving the European Union.
+The FTSE 100 index added 0.8%.
+U.K. officials were set to meet with their Brussels counterparts on Monday to start talks over Britain leaving the European Union.
 Meanwhile, in what police are calling a terrorist attack, a van rammed into a crowd near a mosque (http://www.marketwatch.com/story/one-dead-several-injured-after-car-rams-crowd-in-finsbury-park-london-2017-06-19) in North London, leaving one person dead and several injured.

 (END) Dow Jones Newswires